Exploring the old town of Villajoyosa

 Built in the 1860s, the bridge over the Amadorio that carries the N332 coast road through La Vila.

-Walk further downhill to Carrer Santa Marta, where you’ll find some rather cool street art; images of the casas pintadas juxtaposed just below the real thing.
-The murals have been tarted up (2022) – until then they were looking distinctly tatty.
+Walk further downhill to Carrer Santa Marta, where you’ll find some more street art; images of the casas pintadas juxtaposed just below the real thing.

 Street art imitating real life in the old town!